background

 Installation conditions

-It is necessary to position many probes in your plot at different locations, depending on the rooting depth of the crops.
-The settings have to be very fine but allow for a quick measurement.
-It is therefore recommended to be accompanied in the installation and monitoring of these probes, to avoid inaccuracy in the measurement (bad positioning, premature wear of the probe...).
+Installation is similar to that of the capacitive probe.
+Probes need to be positioned in various places on your plot of land, depending on the rooting depth of your crops.
+The settings need to be very fine, but will give you a quick measurement.
+It is therefore advisable to be accompanied in the installation and monitoring of these probes, to avoid inaccuracy in the measurement.

 ⚠️ It is important to note that, as with the capacitive probe, if they were to be installed on the line of passage of the tractor, they would have to be removed at each passage of the agricultural machinery before being reinstalled.
 This results in a loss of data during these phases.